kwaldenphd/tidy-data-principles/README.md

   * [Google Chromebook](https://support.google.com/chromebook/answer/10474268?hl=en)
 - [Tutorial for adding images/tables/drawings to a Google Doc](https://www.techrepublic.com/article/how-to-add-images-tables-and-drawings-to-a-google-doc-file/)

 Q1: What questions do you have about these principles?
-Which ones are unclear are confusing?
+Which ones are unclear or confusing?

-Q2: What fields are represented in these datasets?
-Describe the data fields in your own words.
+Q2: Explore both tables, thinking about what fields are represented in these datasets.
+Describe the data fields in your own words

 Q3: Provide 3 distinct examples from the sample datasets that do not conform to tidy data principles.
 Include the example as well as an explanation.

-Q4: Discuss with a colleague what issues you are seeing in these datasetes.
+Q4: Discuss with a colleague what issues you are seeing in these datasets.
 What commonalities or patterns are you seeing?

 Q5: How would you address these pattern errors so the data conforms to tidy data principles?
 Explain what steps you would take to address at least 3 pattern errors.
 Each error explanation should include three parts:
 <ol type="a">